 The HR consultant is usually the recruitment procedural expert.
 One of their jobs is to ensure the organization meets its legal requirements.
 They often set up the recruitment process and have a strong attachment to ensuring it is working.
-It’s a safe bet that you will face a more structured interview from them, than you will from a line manager.
-They are often the employer’s first screener and may need to sell you further, depending on their position and influence within the organisation.
+It’s a safe bet that you will face a more structured interview from them than you will from a line manager.
+They are often the employer’s first screener and may need to sell you further, depending on their position and influence within the organization.

 The line manager will be the person who is most concerned about finding someone for the role.
-They may be a person down or not meeting their organisation’s objectives by being understaffed.
-In the interview it will be the line manager who has the greatest sense of urgency about filling the role.
+They may be a person down or not meeting their organization’s objectives by being understaffed.
+In the interview, it will be the line manager who has the greatest sense of urgency about filling the role.
 Focus on your workplace achievements when fielding their questions.
 Work hard to build a rapport with them.
 They will be assessing your fit for their team.

 It may sound obvious but treat each interviewer as if they don’t talk to each other and know anything about you.
 You’d be amazed at how little communication sometimes goes on between each party.

 I strongly suggest practicing for an interview and seeking professional help.
 A professional is skilled at drawing examples out of you and finessing the ones you already have.
 However never rote learn your lines as you can never predict all the recruiter will ask.
-Memorising answers will make you stressed in the interview if you can’t recall what you want to say.
+Memorizing answers will make you stressed in the interview if you can’t recall what you want to say.
 Worse still, you may even be not be answering the questions the interviewer asks.